propelmarketing/fabfile/README.md

     * Setup the heroku remotes in the format "propel-PROJECT-production" and "propel-PROJECT-staging" and prompting you for the project name.
 If the naming structure differs, please do this manually.

+### Contributing
+If you contribute any code to the fabfile repository, please remember to update __init__.py with the function you added (or removed).
+Thank you.